 Representing marine farmers in the Top of the South Island, the MFA Environmental Certification Programme is designed to recognise and record active participation in and agreement to the objectives of the MFA Environment Programme, including adherence to the Industry Standard Operating Procedures and Codes of Practice.

 A+ is a world class sustainable management framework which enables the New Zealand aquaculture industry to better engage with communities and continuously improve environmental practises while strengthening global demand for seafood.

-All of our products are independently certified as Kosher.
-They have been inspected by the Orthodox Rabbinate of New Zealand and the entire processing system is under Rabbinical supervision.
+All our fresh King salmon products are independently certified as Kosher, in addition to the majority of our smoked variants.
+They have been inspected by the Orthodox Rabbinate of New Zealand and our associated processing systems are under Rabbinical supervision.